ab25cq/neo-c/README.md

 # Histories

 ```
+0.8.1.6 GC algorithm bug has been fixed.
+Some code can't be work maybe, but more properly heap algorith has come.
 0.8.1.5 Compiletime Reflection
 0.8.1.4 Compiletime Reflection
 0.8.1.3 More readable output c source.
 And encount a bug fixed.